dymmond/esmerald/README.md

 ### The Include

-This is a very special object that allows the import of any routes from anywhere in the application.
+This is a very special object that allows the import of any route from anywhere in the application.

 `Include` accepts the import via `namespace` or via `routes` list but not both.

-When using a `namespace`, the `Include` will look for the default `route_patterns` list in the imported namespace (object) unless a different `pattern` is specified.
+When using a `namespace`, the `Include` will look for the default `route_patterns` object list in the imported namespace unless a different `pattern` is specified.

-The patten only works if the imports are done via `namespace` and not via `routes` object.
+The pattern only works if the imports are done via `namespace` and not via `routes`.

 **Importing using namespace**: